 The road to Milford Sound is for considerate careful drivers only, it is amongst the world’s finest alpine drives but it is narrow, winding and unforgiving leaving very little room for driver error.

-Started in 1935 dug entirely with pick and shovel, the 1.2 kilometre Homer tunnel is the only road tunnel I’ve been in that slopes so steeply downhill – I suppose it was meant to do that?
-It will give you a laugh for sure.
+The 1.2 kilometer Homer tunnel is the only road tunnel I’ve been in that slopes so steeply downhill – I suppose it was meant to do that?

 Before you attempt the drive please read these driving tips from the Dept of Conservation Allow for winter driving conditions between May – September.